 Your Statement of Attainment and the NSW Certificate for those students in the NSW course will be emailed out to you within two business days of you being marked as competent.
 We also post the hard copies of these certificates to you, along with a printed display certificate that lists the name of the course that you completed.

 Do I need more than one Food Safety Supervisor?

 Not necessarily.
 If you’re required by law to have a Food Safety Supervisor on staff, it usually only means one per premises.

 But, because you still need to make sure your business is covered and has a qualified Food Safety Supervisor who is reasonably available, an ideal option would be to hire more than one.

-The ‘reasonably available’ requirement says that while the Food Safety Supervisor doesn’t have to be on the premises for every hour that the business if open, they have to be available to be contacted by both the business’s staff, at its food safety authority.
+The ‘reasonably available’ requirement says that while the Food Safety Supervisor doesn’t have to be on the premises for every hour that the business if open, they must be available to be contacted by both the business's employees and local health authorities.

 So, if your business has long operating hours or your Food Safety Supervisor is sick or goes on holidays, having another staff member who is also qualified can help meet this requirement.

 Do you need a Food Safety Supervisor in Melbourne?

 Because food businesses in Melbourne are all so different, there isn’t one set of rules for everyone.
 However, most food businesses will require at least one Food Safety Supervisor to be employed.